daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

 And vise versa, if 10-Year T-Notes (or Bonds) are rallying on a Futures Market, then that is going to decline Yields, and it will be Bullish for the US Dollar and Bearish for Foreign Currencies

-Next ICT showed how during ICT Killzones (KZs) we can use Optimal Trade Entry (OTE)
+Next ICT showed how during ICT Killzones (KZs) we can use Optimal Trade Entry (OTE).
+We should see in these specific time intervals (KZs) where market can pull back to enter a trade with specific premise in mind that market is going higher because its chasing yields

 So, this is how we can formulate our idea for Directional Bias.
 It doesn't mean that we will always be buy if Yields are rallying...
-We will be waiting for Bullish setups more and use higher leverage for Bullish ideans than for Bearish
+We will be waiting for Bullish setups more and use higher leverage for Bullish ideas than for Bearish

 TODO: Backtest this:
 We should clearly see how the Market is moving during ICT KZs.